 How many of the dentists who claim to be cosmetic dentists actually are?
 It may be impossible to say, but I’ll give my best guess.
 From what I have seen, and from what I know of the dentists who have pursued extensive additional training in cosmetic dentistry and have shown a level of skill that I would consider acceptable, I would guess that it’s some number under 2%.
 That’s as close as I’d like to guess, and it’s my personal guess.
 Fewer than one-quarter of one percent are accredited in cosmetic dentistry.

 So how do you tell if a dentist has had the proper training to be a fully qualified cosmetic dentist?
 It’s difficult for the consumer.
 Dentists may be able to cite courses that they’ve attended, but, as a patient, you would probably have no way of evaluating whether these courses are adequate to prepare the dentist.
+Even if they show you photographs, my experience is that most patients miss seeing the subtleties that make a smile look truly natural and beautiful.
 Complicating the issue for the patient is the lack of appreciation even by many dental authorities of the requirements of real cosmetic dentistry.
 Thus, when interviewed by The Wall Street Journal for an article about the poor quality of much cosmetic dental work that is being done by general dentists, the spokesperson from the American Dental Association disagreed with all of the cosmetic dentists who were interviewed and said that current ADA guidelines and state regulations provide “sufficient oversight for the protection of the public.”
 To make a statement like that he has to believe that if the dentistry is functional, then it’s acceptable.
 He fails even to see the problem.
 Cosmetic dentistry is very different from general dentistry, and, if we are to please the patient, it can’t be judged by the same standards.

-retired accredited cosmetic dentist and author of this web site
+—Dr. David Hall, accredited cosmetic dentist and author of this website

 - See Dr. Hall’s blog postings where he answers questions from visitors about choosing and finding a cosmetic dentist.